-That's right, we're returning to Wester Drumlins!
-Well, remotely at least.
+That's right.
+We're returning to Wester Drumlins!
+Well, remotely, at least.
 The game kicks off with you discovering the phone of Larry Nightingale before UNIT member Petronella Osgood tasks you with rooting through his private texts, photos and browser history to discover any clues that might explain his sudden disappearance.
 As you've likely guessed from that description, it's a found phone game.

 How long is Doctor Who: The Lonely Assassins?It never becomes particularly difficult either, though it never really needs to be.
-The game acts as a sequel to the widely loved Blink and it's really the story that will see you sticking around for the three-hour duration rather than the light puzzles you're given as busywork.
-It's great seeing what Larry Nightingale has been up to since his original tussle with the Weeping Angels and all of the cutscenes maintain that British charm that has seen Doctor Who remain popular over the years.
+The game acts as a sequel to the widely loved Blink, and it's really the story that will see you sticking around for the three-hour duration rather than the light puzzles you're given as busywork.
+It's great seeing what Larry Nightingale has been up to since his original tussle with the Weeping Angels, and all of the cutscenes maintain that British charm that has seen Doctor Who remain popular over the years.

 There are plenty of Easter eggs to uncover and little nods to the show throughout that make the game incredibly easy to recommend to fans.
 But therein lies a slight issue.
 Doctor Who: The Lonely Assassins revels proudly in fan service to such an extent that it becomes an infinitely harder sell to anyone who's never touched the franchise.

 I'd argue that all you really need to do is see Blink, which you can watch on BBC iPlayer if you live in the UK.
 It holds up magnificently as a standalone episode of the show.
-The only detail you need to know is that the Doctor is a time-travelling alien who cuts about the universe in a blue police box and you're good to go.
-But even so, it still seems like a game that was created for existing fans rather than trying to entice new people into the series, given the focus on story and references over gameplay.
+The only detail you need to know is that the Doctor is a time-travelling alien who cuts about the universe in a blue police box, and you're good to go.
+But even so, it still seems like a game that was created for existing fans rather than trying to entice new people into watching the series, given the focus on story and references over gameplay.

 Straightforward puzzlesBeyond having a chat with Osgood via texts, you'll also be looking for information to scan or corrupted data to delete.
 In both cases, this only requires a few taps on the screen before heading sharing your findings with Osgood.
 There are a few other puzzles that test your memory a little bit or make you think a tad more deeply, but it's nothing that's going to keep you stumped for hours and lacks those satisfying 'a-ha!' moments.